pomo-dev/PoMo/README.md

 --help` or visit [PoMo-help](PoMo-help.txt "PoMo-help") for a detailed help message about the different flags that are available.

+File Conversion
+====
+Various scripts for file conversion are provided in the folder `./scripts/`.
+TODO

 Notes
 ====
 PoMo works best if data about within-population variation is